krunalijain/aws-bootcamp-cruddur-2023/journal/week2.md

 from opentelemetry.sdk.trace import TracerProvider from opentelemetry.sdk.trace.export import BatchSpanProcessor
 ```
-**- Initialize tracing and an exporter that can send data to Honeycomb**
+- **Initialize tracing and an exporter that can send data to Honeycomb**
 ```
 provider = TracerProvider()
 processor = BatchSpanProcessor(OTLPSpanExporter())